VulovicDanilo/PatternMatching/README.md

 # PatternMatching
-Pattern Matching algorithms with their sequential and parallel versions using MPI and/or openMP.
+Pattern Matching algorithms for DNA sequences with their sequential and parallel versions using MPI and/or openMP.